 An electrical grounding lug is attached to the winch siderail.
+Place ground wire into the lug and secure in place with the setscrew.
+Attach other end of wire as required to establish an electrical ground.
 Ensure winch is correctly grounded to the Personnel Lifting System before using winch.